AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

 ## Switch to the target device

 If you haven't worked on your target device thus far, it's time to switch to it, in our case it is the `Raspberry Pi 3B`.
-Connect the RCP to the target device and proceed with this tutorial while working on it.
+Connect the RCP to the target device and continue this tutorial while working on the target device.

 ## Downloading Docker image